Location (via Chuchinka-Red Rocky FSR):

 continued on Colbourne up to where Crocker FSR started at the 35.3 km

 Bill's Creek FSR at Chuchinka-Colbourne FSR

 23. The final four photos show our unsuccessful attempt to do a Tacheeda

-Lakes Circle Tour, as described by a map on photo #4.
+Lakes Circle Tour, as described by a map in photo #4.
 Here is a 3-way

-split at the 27.5 mark of Chuchinka-Colbourne FSR.
-On the right is the
+split at the 27.5 mark of Chuchinka-Colbourne FSR (if counting from the

 continuation of Colbourne (which we took to the 35.3 km mark up to

 Crocker FSR).
 Going straight ahead leads nowhere within a minute.
 And, by

 turning left, crossing the railroad, and continuing along the railroad

 (by a bit, before moving away from it) is Anzac Road, which is a part of